-The Segal AmeriCorps Education Award, unlike most other forms of scholarships and fellowships, is subject to federal tax in the year the payment is made.
+The Segal AmeriCorps Education Award, unlike most other forms of scholarships and fellowships, is subject to federal tax in the year each payment is made.
 It is considered taxable income regardless of whether it’s used for current educational expenses or to repay a qualified student loan.

 If you use the entire amount of your education award in one calendar year, you must include the entire amount as income on your taxes for that year.
-If you redeem only a portion of your education award in one calendar year, you will be responsible for any taxes owed on that portion.
-Interest that is paid on qualified students loans is also subject to income taxes in the year it is made to the loan holder.
+If you redeem only a portion of your education award in a calendar year, you will be responsible for any taxes owed on that portion.
+If you do not use any portion of your award in a particular year, you do not include any part as income.
+All interest payments made on you behalf should be included as income in the year the payment was made.

-The Trust DOES NOT deduct taxes from your education award or interest payments.
-If your education award and interest payments total more than $600 in a calendar year, in January of the following year, CNCS will send you a Form 1099 to be used in preparing your income tax return.
-The total sum of interest payments and the Segal AmeriCorps Education Award payments are listed together on the 1099 form.
+The Trust DOES NOT withhold taxes from your education award or interest payments.
+If your education award and interest payments total more than $600 in a calendar year, in January of the following year, CNCS will send you an IRS Form 1099 to be used in preparing your income tax return.
+The total sum of interest payments and the Segal AmeriCorps Education Award payments for that calendar year will be listed together on the 1099 form.

 While you are responsible for taxes on your education award and other AmeriCorps benefits, you may be eligible for other tax relief through the Taxpayer Relief Act of 1997.
 Issues about income taxes are very complicated.
 The important point to remember is that you should consider the tax consequences of any decisions you make about when and how to use your education award.
 Contact a tax professional or the Internal Revenue Service for details.